 The averaging selector enables you to choose the desired visibility of subtle variations in RRa measurements.
-You can adjust averaging in the RRa frame by touching the alifees of the averaging selector boost.
+You can adjust averaging in the RRa frame by touching the averaging selector .
 Use this control toggle to select an averaging option (off, slow, medium, fast, or trending) while acquiring readings.